rodrigoacastro/dragongame/README.md

 # Dragongame

-A game to kill a dragon, in Python 3 - UNDER IMPLEMENTATION
+A game to kill a dragon, in Python 3.
+This version currently works.

 # developers
 Rodrigo Araújo e Castro;